pdincau/gcm-erlang/README.md

       "collapse_key" : "your_update"
     }

-You can send this message using this sentence:
+You can send this message using:

     8> gcm:push(RegisteredName, RegIds, [{<<"data">>, [
     8>     {<<"message">>, <<"a message">>}